BlueBrain/eFEL/README.md

 The core of the library is written in C++, and a Python wrapper is included.
 At the moment we provide a way to automatically compile and install the library as a Python module.
-Soon instructions will be added on how to link C++ code directly with the eFEL.
+Instructions on how to compile the eFEL as a standalone C++ library can be found [here](http://bluebrain.github.io/eFEL/installation.html#installing-the-c-standalone-library).

 Requirements
 ============